FedeCana00/Electronic-online-store-console-/README.md

 #####################
   ```

-<h2> Types of operations you can do based on your privileges: </h2>
+<h2> ⚒️Types of operations you can do based on your privileges: </h2>
   <h3> Print the product list </h3>

   ```